-The bill amends section 54-03-28 of the North Dakota Century Code, which pertains to the requirement of a cost-benefit analysis for health insurance mandated coverage of services.
-It establishes that if the legislative management identifies a legislative measure that mandates health insurance coverage or payment for specific providers, the measure cannot be referred to a committee unless it is accompanied by a cost-benefit analysis.
+The bill amends section 54-03-28 of the North Dakota Century Code, which pertains to the cost-benefit analysis required for health insurance mandated coverage of services.
+It establishes that a legislative measure mandating health insurance coverage or payment for specific providers cannot be referred to a committee unless a cost-benefit analysis, provided by the legislative management, is appended to the measure.
 Additionally, if a committee finds that a measure was referred without this analysis, it must request one before taking any action on the measure.
-The bill also outlines specific factors that must be considered in the cost-benefit analysis, including the impact on service costs, appropriate usage, administrative expenses, and overall healthcare costs.
+The bill also outlines the factors that must be considered in the cost-benefit analysis, including the impact on service costs, appropriate usage, administrative expenses, and overall healthcare costs.

 Prepared by the Legislative Council staff for Representative Schauer: 26.1-36-09.12, 54-35-02.4, 54-03-28